V-Sekai/manuals/decisions/20230429-improve-collab.md

----
-title: 'Improve the collaboration process and attract more contributors to work on the project'
+# Improve the collaboration process and attract more contributors to work on the project
-format: gfm
----

 ### Metadata